mortezamotegh/breast-cancer-sml-project/README.md

 ## 📌 Copyright & Code Usage

-© 2025 Morteza Motegh.
+© 2025 tezamo.
 All rights reserved.

 The source code in this repository is provided for educational purposes as part of my coursework.
 You may view and reference the code, but **copying, modifying, or redistributing it in any form without explicit permission is prohibited**.